 The future of UK payments

 The UK payment industry is set to rapidly grow and evolve over the next decade.
 2020 will continue to see the impact of transitional changes, laying the foundation for a more open and competitive payment sector.
 This should deliver benefits for customers, payment organisations and retailers alike.
-Forward thinking organisations will need to be prepared for these innovations in order to take full advantage.
+Forward thinking organisations will need to be prepared for these payment innovations in order to take full advantage.

 To further explore the future of UK payments, download our free guide today.